 Steering committee

-Lars Kjaer: Has been with the World Shipping Council since its inception in 2000.
+Has been with the World Shipping Council since its inception in 2000.
 Lars is involved in a multitude of safety-related and other regulatory matters and also deals with OECD digital tax issues insofar as shipping is concerned.
 Lars participates on behalf of WSC in meetings at the IMO regarding safety, transport of containers, dangerous goods and the Facilitation Convention.
 He is also chairman of ISO Technical Committee (TC 104) that is responsible for all container-related standards.
 He participated in the work of the Sea Container Task Force.
 Prior to joining the World Shipping Council, Lars served as the Washington Representative for the Council of European and Japanese Shipowners’ Associations (CENSA), following a career with the Danish Foreign Service, including postings at the Royal Danish Embassy in Washington, DC, and the Danish Delegation to NATO, Brussels.

-Paul Zalai, Freight and Trade Alliance: Co-founded Freight & Trade Alliance (FTA), an Australian member-based organisation bringing together industry associations and more than 500 leading businesses involved in international trade.
+Co-founded Freight & Trade Alliance (FTA), an Australian member-based organisation bringing together industry associations and more than 500 leading businesses involved in international trade.

-Rama Karri, NPPO of Australia: Director in the Australian Department of Agriculture, Fisheries and Forestry with over 10 years of experience in establishing regulatory settings for managing contaminants and contaminant pests.
+Director in the Australian Department of Agriculture, Fisheries and Forestry with over 10 years of experience in establishing regulatory settings for managing contaminants and contaminant pests.
 Significant experience in establishing quality systems in overseas ports to manage pest risks associated with inanimate pathways.
 He is also a member of the Commission on Phytosanitary Measures (CPM) Focus Group (FG) on Sea Containers, representing Pacific Plant Protection Organisation members.

-Wendy Beltz, NPPO of USA:
+Wendy Beltz, NPPO of USA

 USDA’s Plant Protection & Quarantine as a Director within Field Operations.
 Oversees several domestic programs like Fruit Flies, Citrus Health Response, and Pale Cyst Nematode, as well as Export & Trade.
 She is the co-chair of the North American Sea Container Initiative and represents the North American Plant Protection Organization on the CPM Focus Group on Sea Containers.

-Titre Fichiers Publication date
+Titre Fichiers Publications date

 International Workshop on Sea Containers Brisbane Concept Note En 22 Mar 2023